beoran/governance/CODE-OF-CONDUCT.md

 ### Ask.
 Do not demand
 Constructive criticism directed toward code, bugs, and features are encouraged.

-Needy, demanding, and condescending requests are not tolerated.
+Needy, demanding, and condescending requests MUST NOT be tolerated.
-Appeals to authority or popularity are not tolerated.
+Appeals to authority or popularity MUST NOT be tolerated.

 **Good Pitch**
 "Dropbox support would be awesome.
 Here is why:" (enumerate points based on facts